telerik/blazor-docs/components/multicolumncombobox/columns/templates.md

 ## Template

-The `Template` (Cell Template) allows you to control the rendering of the cells in the MultiComboBoxColumn.
+The `Template` (Cell Template) allows you to control the rendering of the cells in the MultiColumnComboBox column.
 You can access the `context` object and cast it to the bound model to employ some custom business logic.
 The `contenxt` represents the current data item in the cell.

 >caption Use the Template to visually distinguish some Ids